jsujeethR18/healthcare_pipeline/README.md

 # Comprehensive Overview: Airflow Orchestration with BigQuery and dbt

 This project demonstrates an end-to-end data pipeline that I implemented using Apache Airflow, Google BigQuery, and dbt to automate healthcare data workflows.
 It showcases how raw data is generated, ingested, tested, and transformed into curated analytical datasets.
-The project was developed and explained by Emeka, with a video walkthrough available [here](https://youtu.be/a8wP37AX-d8).
+The project was developed and explained by Sujeeth.

 ---